solomojb/xhaven-item-db/README.md

 TODO:
 * FAQ Image Paths
-* Lock to class as a boolean instead of a list of class names
 * Optimize Task Switching (Remove Recoil)
 * Fix Linting errors
 * Item Size on mobile